Twitch Users Are Boycotting Over Attacks Targeting Black, Queer And Disabled People

 Raven was taken aback by the attack's specificity.
 "It was not the normal 'you're fat, you're Black, you're a woman' remarks that I'm very used to getting," they say in an interview.
 It got so bad that the attacks started including Raven's address and personal information about their children.

-Raven and others in the Twitch community say these attacks tend to target Black streamers, queer streamers, and streamers from other marginalized communities.
+Raven and others in the Twitch community say these attacks tend to target streamers who are Black or queer or from other marginalized communities.

-The Amazon-owned streaming company did not make anyone available for an interview, but said in a statement that they support streamers' rights to bring important issues to attention.
+The Amazon-owned streaming company did not make anyone available for an interview but said in a statement that it supports streamers' rights to bring important issues to attention.

 "No one should have to experience malicious and hateful attacks based on who they are or what they stand for, and we are working hard on improved channel-level ban evasion detection and additional account improvements to help make Twitch a safer place for creators," the statement reads.